JasmineR23/Crochet-Hand-Warmer-Website-Final/README.md

 A simple website to display my hand warmers

 •	A full stack website with two frontends (client and admin) and one backend to showcase and sell my handmade crochet hand warmers.
-•	Website contains user authentication using signup/login functionality, cart checkout functionality to create orders, display handwarmers, add handwarmer, delete handwarmers, view orders, delete orders and a profile page.
+•	Website contains user authentication using signup/login functionality, cart checkout functionality to create orders, display handwarmers, add handwarmer, delete handwarmers, view orders, delete orders, blog to write reviews, filter handwarmer (by colour, style and material) and a profile page.
 •	Project is made with html, CSS, JavaScript, Node.js, Express, React, Postgresql (prisma) Neon database.

 To start the project, download the three folders and open the project in the parent folder containing these three folders.
 Create an .env file with your own keys for the backend database.